Workforce development is a pivotal part of any company’s supply chain, regardless if dealing with grocery, pharmaceutical and more.

 Track 4: How to Win the Next Generation of Supply Chain Talent

-Tom Leeper, director of client services for Sevenstep, discussed talent acquisition in supply chain and how to win the next generation of this vital workforce.
+The demand for supply chain talent reached unprecedented heights during the COVID-19 outbreak, but the industry had already been facing a talent shortage.
+Tom Leeper, Director of Client Services for Sevenstep, will discuss talent acquisition in supply chain and how to win the next generation of this vital workforce.